 Omnichannel strategies: These strategies help deliver a consistent experience across multiple channels.
 A true omnichannel strategy meets constituents where they are and within the context of their life (for example, by phone, in-person, web, mobile, etc.) while also accounting for realities such as environments with low or no internet bandwidth as well as digital literacy and accessibility gaps.

-Universal digital identity: Unique digital identifiers open the door to integrated data and a seamless citizen experience, enabling dramatic leaps in service quality, massive efficiency gains, and the move to a digital delivery model.
+Universal digital identity: Unique digital identifiers open the door to integrated data and a seamless citizen experience, enabling dramatic leaps in service quality, massive efficiency gains and the move to a digital delivery model.

 Anticipatory: Government anticipates needs and potential problems based on data analysis.
-Just as Netflix anticipates its viewers’ wants, queueing a new video as the credits roll, governments will need to deliver more seamless, personalized digital platforms that proactively serve citizen and business needs.1
+Just as Netflix anticipates its viewers’ wants, queueing a new video as the credits roll, governments will need to deliver more seamless, personalised digital platforms that proactively serve citizen and business needs.1

 Government operations characteristics are more back end in nature.
 They enable agencies to create robust technological platforms coupled with talent resources to achieve their mission.
 In many cases, of course, robust back-end government operations go hand in hand with improving front-end service delivery.
 Components that can help governments achieve digital maturity with operations include: